-Additive Manufacturing enables the rapid production of complex geometries and forms that were previously almost impossible.
-As such.
-It opens up a new world in design and manufacturing.
+Additive Manufacturing enables the rapid production of complex geometries and forms, that were previously almost impossible.
+As such, it opens up a new world in design and manufacturing.

-The aerospace industry includes a range of commercial, industrial and military applications, and is comprised of departments that design, manufacture, operate and maintain the aircraft or spacecraft.
+The aerospace industry includes a range of commercial, industrial and military applications.
+It is comprised of departments that design, manufacture, operate and maintain the aircraft or spacecraft.
 The airline industry is a driving force in the evolution of this technology for both manufacturing end-use parts and prototyping.
 Airlines depend on 3D printing to alleviate supply chain constraints, limit warehouse space and reduce wasted materials from traditional manufacturing processes.
 Rapidly producing aircraft parts on demand saves enormous amounts of space, time and money.

 Using 3D printing in your architectural process allows you to quickly create a tangible model.
 The impact of a physical object is stronger than a visualisation on a computer screen.
 You can start physically creating directly after modelling your ideas.
 The 3D printer helps you by saving time on creating a model or shape study by hand.

 3D printing takes the efficiencies of digital design to the production stage.
 By combining oral scanning, CAD/CAM design and 3D printing.
 3D printing can save time and money for dentists, orthodontists and dental labs specialized in the production of dental implants and appliances (crowns, bridges, night guards etc).

 Moulds don’t need to be made out of metal, they can also be 3D printed.
 This means you can great better, more complex injection moulded parts at a lower cost and in a fraction of the time.